 Check out the video below of a drop on the Whittier Fire northwest of Goleta, California.

 — SBCFireInfo (@EliasonMike) July 13, 2017

 In September of 2015 an Erickson MD-87 experienced an engine failure after departing from Fresno Airport.
-Pieces of the engine fell into a neighborhood, with at least one fragment shattering the rear window in a car.
+Pieces of the engine fell into a residential neighborhood, with at least one fragment shattering the rear window in a car.
 The aircraft returned to the airport.